jessebmurray/polygenic/README.md

 # polygenic
 This is the repository of the tree-problem project.
+I've recently started work on assessing my proposed model with the [Galton height dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/T0HSJ1).

 ## How to use
 * To see an explanation of the project, go to the [Tree Project Explainer](tree_project_explainer.ipynb) notebook.